Screening for Choice Sets: Missing Proofs

 \subsection{Optimal Mechanisms}

-\begin{proof}[Proof of \cref{prop_completeinformation}] Given any mechanism, the agent's utility is at least $\utilmin$ by not reporting anything and letting the principal choose from the default technology $\default$.
+\begin{proof}[Proof of \cref{prop_completeinformation}] Given any mechanism, the agent's utility is at least $\utilmin$ by not reporting anything and letting the principal choose from the default set of technologies $\default$.
 Among all the choices that ensures the agent a utility at least $\utilmin$, the principal's payoff is at most

-Note that the ``shoot the agent'' mechanism attains this upper bound while ensuring truth telling.
+Note that the ``shoot-the-agent'' mechanism attains this upper bound while ensuring truth telling.
 Therefore, it must be the optimal mechanism. \end{proof}

-\begin{proof}[Proof of \cref{cor:agent_payoff_complete}] If $\principalOpt_1(\type) \geq \utilmin$, the ``shoot the agent'' mechanism optimally chooses $\principalOpt(\type)$ when receiving a truthful report of $\type$.
+\begin{proof}[Proof of \cref{cor:agent_payoff_complete}] If $\principalOpt_1(\type) \geq \utilmin$, the ``shoot-the-agent'' mechanism optimally chooses $\principalOpt(\type)$ when receiving a truthful report of $\type$.
 The agent's utility is $\principalOpt_1(\type)$ in this case.
 If $\principalOpt_1(\type) < \utilmin$, since the feasible choice is convex, the principal's payoff when promising a utility $z\geq \utilmin\geq\principalOpt_1(\type)$ to the agent is decreasing in $z$.
 Therefore, the principal's payoff is maximized by promising a utility $\utilmin$ to the agent.
 This choice of promised utility is also feasible due to the set inclusion assumption.
 Combining the two cases, \cref{cor:agent_payoff_complete} holds. \end{proof}

 \begin{proof}[Proof of \cref{lemma_PromiseUtility}] Given any direct mechanism $a(\type)$, consider another mechanism $\hat{a}(\type)$ such that $\hat{a}_1(\type) = a_1(\type) = \promise(\type)$, and